tztzz/H13/Network Security/Pivoting.md

 msf> route add <networkIP>/24 <sessionsNumber>
 ```

-### 2. Using the Pivot within metasploit frameowrk
+### 2. Using the Pivot within metasploit framework

 This should be working already.
 If traffic is to go to the network covered by the defined route, metasploit will handly it automatically.